-P. Net Assets
+P. Net Position

-Net assets represent the difference between assets and liabilities in the District-wide and Fiduciary Fund financial statements.
-Net assets invested in capital assets, net of related debt consists of capital assets, net of accumulated depreciation, reduced by the outstanding balance of any long-term debt used to build or acquire the capital assets.
-Net assets are reported as restricted in the District-wide financial statement when there are limitations imposed on their use through external restrictions imposed by creditors, grantors, laws or regulations of other governments.
+Net position represents the difference between assets and liabilities in the District-wide and Fiduciary Fund financial statements.
+Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balance of any long-term debt used to build or acquire the capital assets.
+Net position is reported as restricted in the District-wide financial statement when there are limitations imposed on their use through external restrictions imposed by creditors, grantors, laws or regulations of other governments.

-Q. Comparative Data
+Q. Summarized Comparative Information